The Guianas

-The Guianas, also spelled Guyanas or Guayanas, are a geographical region in north-eastern South America.
-Strictly, the term refers to the three Guianas: Guyana, Suriname, and French Guiana, formerly British, Dutch, and French Guiana respectively.
-Broadly, it refers to the South American coast from the mouth of the Orinoco to the mouth of the Amazon.
+The Guianas, (Note: Pronounced /en/, /en/, /en/ or /en/) (Note: de Guyana's, les Guyanes, as Guianas, Guayana; den Gayana(kondre) /srn/ or den Kayana(kondre) /srn/) also spelled Guyanas or Guayanas, are a geographical region in north-eastern South America.
+In contemporary use, the term usually refers to "the three Guianas": Guyana, Suriname, and French Guiana.

+More broadly, it refers to the South American coast from the mouth of the Orinoco to the mouth of the Amazon.